 [Regulation 230 amended in Gazette 28 Jun 2002 p.
 3027.]

-231. Determination of need for an election
+231. Close of nominations, procedure after

 (1) If, at the close of nominations, the number of candidates is equal to the number of vacancies to be filled at the election, the candidate is, or candidates are, elected unopposed.